ronkok/Hurmet/docs/manual.md

 The **File▾** menu contains commands that enable you to track changes:

-*   _Take a snapshot…_ will store a snapshot of the current document (not including embedded images)
+*   _Take a snapshot…_ will store a snapshot of the current document.
 *   _Show diff…_ will display the differences between a chosen snapshot and the current document.
+*   _Revert to snapshot…_ will rollback the document to a chosen snapshot.
 *   _Delete all snapshots…_, for when you no longer need to track changes.

-Snapshots and diffs are displayed in Markdown format.
+Diffs are displayed in Markdown format.

 ### Print Header